tgonda-discovery/k8s-helm-chart/README.md

 enablePlugins: true
 ```

-After updaing the values.yaml, simply run the make app/install command.
+After updating the values.yaml, simply run the make app/install command.
 If you have already deployed, the install command will simply update the containers in place - no need to delete and re-install.

 # Installation